 - 1. As required by the Companies (Auditor's Report) Order, 2020 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of Section 143 of the Act, we give in the Annexure "A" a statement on the matters specified in paragraphs 3 and 4 of the Order. - 2.
-As required by Section 143(3) of the Act, we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit & Loss including the Statement of Other Comprehensive Income, the Cash Flow Statement and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid Financial Statements comply with the Ind As specified under Section 133 of the Act. - e) On the basis of the written representation received from the directors as on March 31, 2024 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2024 from being appointed as a director in terms of Section 164(2) of the Act; - f) With respect to the adequacy of the internal financial controls with reference to Financial Statements and the operating effectiveness of such controls, refer to our separate Report in Annexure "B" to this report. - g) In our opinion and according to the information and explanations given to us, the limit prescribed by section 197 for maximum permissible managerial remuneration is not applicable to a private limited company. - h) With respect to the matters to be included in the Auditor's Report in accordance with the Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - (i) The Company did not have any pending litigations on its financial position in its Financial Statements - (ii) The Company did not have any long-term contracts including derivative contracts, which could result in any material foreseeable losses. - (iii) There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2024. - (iv) (a) The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other persons or entities, including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries;
+As required by Section 143(3) of the Act, based on our audit we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit. - b) In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books. - c) The Balance Sheet, the Statement of Profit & Loss including the Statement of Other Comprehensive Income, the statement of Cash Flows and Statement of Changes in Equity dealt with by this Report are in agreement with the books of account. - d) In our opinion, the aforesaid financial statements comply with the Ind As specified under Section 133 of the Act. - e) On the basis of the written representation received from the directors as on March 31, 2025 taken on record by the Board of Directors, none of the directors is disqualified as on March 31, 2025 from being appointed as a director in terms of Section 164(2) of the Act; - f) With respect to the adequacy of the internal financial controls with reference to financial statements and the operating effectiveness of such controls, refer to our separate Report in Annexure "B" to this report.
+Our report expresses an unmodified opinion on the adequacy and operating effectiveness of the Company's internal financial controls with reference to financial statements. - g) In our opinion and according to the information and explanations given to us, the limit prescribed by section 197 for maximum permissible managerial remuneration is not applicable to a private limited company. - h) With respect to the other matters to be included in the Auditor's Report in accordance with the Rule 11 of the Companies (Audit and Auditors) Rules, 2014, as amended in our opinion and to the best of our information and according to the explanations given to us: - (i) The Company has disclosed the impact of pending litigations on its financial position in its financial statements Refer Note 33 to the financial statements - (ii) The Company did not have any long-term contracts including derivative contracts, which could result in any material foreseeable losses. - (iii) There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended March 31, 2025. - (iv) (a) The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the Company to or in any other person(s) or entitiy(ies), including foreign entities ("Intermediaries"), with the understanding, whether recorded in writing or otherwise, that the Intermediary shall, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.